joomla/user-interface-text/punctuation.md

 See bullets and steps

 #### Punctuation
-For all punctuation use the character code not the keyboard.
+For quotes, single quotes and speech marksuse the character code not the keyboard.
 Order of precedence is HTML Name, HTML Decimal Code, Unicode Hexadecimal.

 ##### Oxford (or serial) comma.
 We don't use the Oxford comma so the final item in a list before the 'and' does not have a comma